 If ye then be risen with Christ

-This is a live recording of If ye then be risen with Christ by Francis Pott, commissioned for the 2015 Festival.
-It was first performed at St Pancras Parish Church on Wednesday 13 May 2015.
-This performance was recorded at St Pancras Parish Church on Sunday 17 May 2015.
-It is performed by the Choir of St Pancras Parish Church directed by Christopher Batchelor.
+This is a live recording of If ye then be risen with Christ by Francis Pott.
+It was performed at St Pancras Parish Church on Sunday 17 May 2015 by The Choir of St Pancras Parish Church directed by Christopher Batchelor.

 Francis Pott (born 1957) has acquired a national and international reputation as a composer over the past 25 years.
 His dramatic and emotionally challenging music unites a distinctive personal voice with a highly disciplined but versatile technique rooted in a keen awareness of the past.
 To date his works have been heard across the United Kingdom and also at prestigious venues in Eire, France, Belgium, Italy, Madeira, Germany, Denmark, Sweden, Austria, Switzerland, the Czech Republic, Russia, Canada, the United States, and Australia.
 His works are published by four major houses in the United Kingdom and enjoy increasingly prominent representation on CD, including with Naxos and a particularly fruitful relationship in recent years with Signum Records.